Closed until Saturday, Schedule a callback

 What if my beneficiaries want to keep my property?

-If the executor is able to repay the outstanding lifetime mortgage from other parts of your estate, then your beneficiaries will be able to inherit your property without incurring Stamp Duty Land Tax (SDLT).
+If the executor is able to repay the outstanding lifetime mortgage from another source, then your beneficiaries will be able to inherit your property without incurring Stamp Duty Land Tax (SDLT).

-If there aren't enough funds to repay the lifetime mortgage from your estate as is, your beneficiaries may be able to pay money into the estate in order to clear the debt.
+If there aren't enough funds to repay the lifetime mortgage from your estate as is and your beneficiaries wish to keep the property, they may be able to pay money into the estate in order to clear the debt.
 Alternatively, they may be able to purchase your property from the estate, using any financial means they have available.
 Bear in mind that, in either of these scenarios, they could need to pay SDLT.

 What happens if house prices fall?